 Never Apologize for Being Nervous!

-It's natural to be nervous when giving a presentation and members of your audience understand that.
+It's natural to be nervous when giving a presentation and members of your audience understand this.
 Just because you're nervous on the inside, though, doesn't necessarily mean you're showing it on the outside.
 Most of the time your nervousness is not as pronounced as you think it is, so if you don't say anything, nobody will notice.
-However, if you apologize, you'll only succeed in calling continuous attention to the fact that you're nervous, and worse yet, apologizing won't help eliminate it.
+However, if you apologize, you'll only succeed in calling continuous attention to the fact that you're nervous, and worse yet, apologizing won't help eliminate being nervous.
 In fact, it may make it worse because-- congratulations!-- now everybody knows you're really nervous!
-The bottom line is that you should never apologize for being nervous because had you remained silent, your listeners may have never thought that you were.
+The bottom line is that you should never apologize for being nervous because had you remained silent, your listeners may have never thought that you ever were.

 Guidelines for Oral Presentations.
 Ohio Wesleyan University Libraries.